 There are many manufacturers of routers that use the 10.0.0.1 IP address because it's simple and easy to remember.
 Traditionally suited for business networks with a large number of devices, many home routers are also taking up this IP address.
 Most popular router producers using 10.0.0.1 IP address as default include:

-Other organizations such as Intelbras, RFNet, and i-connect also produce routers that respond to 10.0.0.1 IP address.
+Other organizations such as Intelbras, RFNet, and i-connect also produce routers that respond to the 10.0.0.1 IP address.